 - Reassure the person that everything is ok and that you’re right there.

 - Play calming music that the person enjoys.

 - Provide nutritious meals and make certain the individual is drinking plenty of fluids.

 - Engage together in conversations to orient the person.

 - Motivate the person to remain physically active (based on the doctor’s guidelines).

 Try to establish regular sleeping patterns by keeping your home bright throughout the day, limiting napping during the day, and creating a calm, dark, quiet environment in the evening hours.

-Grace Home Care’s caregivers in Topeka can be a significant help as well for someone experiencing delirium.
+Grace Home Care’s senior care experts can be a significant help as well for someone experiencing delirium.
 We are here for as much or as little assistance and support as required, day or night.
 Contact us at 785-286-2273 for a free in-home assessment to learn more.